Keyboard shortcuts

 10. Prepend the section to CHANGELOG.md.

 11. Create commit: chore(release): <version>.
-All updated version files are included in the release commit.
+All updated version files and synced lock files are included in the release commit.

 12. Create annotated tag: <tag_prefix><version>.